+Overview

-Overview: The Organization's endowments consist of various investment securities, most of which are traded on public markets.
+The Organization's endowments consist of various investment securities, most of which are traded on public markets.
 The endowments are made up of board designated, purpose or time restricted, and perpetually restricted assets.
 As required by U.S. GAAP, net assets associated with these endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.

-Interpretation of Relevant Law: The Organization's Board of Directors has determined the requirements of California's version of the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") to center around the preservation of the fair value of the original investment as of the date of the asset transfer.
+Interpretation of Relevant Law

+The Organization's board of directors has determined the requirements of California's version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA) to center around the preservation of the fair value of the original investment as of the date of the asset transfer.
 The investments resulting from donations directing that they be invested in perpetuity are classified as perpetually restricted.
-The earnings generated by these investments are classified as purpose or time restricted earnings are reclassified as without donor restrictions upon their appropriation for expenditure by the Organization in a manner consistent with the standard of prudence prescribed by California's version of UPMIFA.
+The earnings generated by these investments are classified as without donor restrictions upon their appropriation for expenditure by the Organization in a manner consistent with the standard of prudence prescribed by California's version of UPMIFA.
 The Organization considers the following factors in making a determination to appropriate or accumulate its endowment funds:

-- (1) The duration and preservation of the fund - (2) The purposes of the Organization and the donor-restricted endowment fund - (3) General economic conditions - (4) The possible effect of inflation and deflation - (5) The expected total return from income and the appreciation of investments - (6) Other resources of the Organization - (7) The investment policies of the Organization
+- the duration and preservation of the fund - the purposes of the Organization and the donor-restricted endowment fund - general economic conditions - the possible effect of inflation and deflation - the expected total return from income and the appreciation of investments - other resources of the Organization - the investment policies of the Organization

-Return Objectives and Risk Parameters: The Organization has adopted investment and spending policies for endowment assets that attempt to provide funding for operating expenses of programs supported by its endowments, while maintaining the original corpus of the endowments.
+Return Objectives and Risk Parameters

+The Organization has adopted investment and spending policies for endowment assets that attempt to provide funding for operating expenses of programs supported by its endowments, while maintaining the original corpus of the endowments.
 In order to meet this objective, the endowment asset portfolio is structured to achieve a compound annual return, net of investment management expenses, of 4% to 6% for the Intermediate Fund portfolio and 6% to 8% for the Long-Term, Endowment, and Board Directed funds.
 Risk parameters are set so that reasonable volatility, including larger potential fluctuations of principal, will be tolerated over the investment horizon, in as much as it is consistent with the volatility of a comparable market index.
 Endowment assets include assets of donor-restricted funds that the Organization must hold in perpetuity and assets of the Organization that the Board of Directors has designated for endowment purposes.